cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ### Migration

-The meaning of the term migration depends context.
+The meaning of the term migration depends upon the context.
 People can talk about migrating from Oracle to Postgresql or to Mssql or Mysql.
 In that context, migration means changing database structure and functions from one database implementation to another.